sgoodrickjr/web-sprint-challenge-build-a-web-api/README.md

 1. Understand and explain the use of Middleware?

--Middleware are functions written to solve problems between a request and a resolution of another function.
+-Middleware are functions written to solve problems between a request and a response of another function.
 They are dynamic and can return different things unlike higher order functions.

 1. The basic principles of the REST architectural style.